CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

     ```json
     {
-        "search": "road"
+        "search": "road",
-        , "count": true
+        "count": true,
-        , "top": 15
+        "top": 15,
-        , "facets": ["price,interval:500"]
+        "facets": ["price,interval:500"]
     }
     ```

-1. Observe that this search query returns a collection of facet data that indicates how many items belong to each category even if they are not all present in the current page of results.
+1. Observe that this search query returns a collection of facet data that indicates how many items belong to each category, even if they are not all present in the current page of results.
 In this example, the matching items are broken down into numeric price categories in intervals of 500.
 This is typically used to populate filters and navigation aids in client-side applications.

     ![06](media/products-index.png)